matnij-4/D0020E-Open-MCT/README.md

 ## Architecture

-A simple version of the architecture for the program can bee senn in the picture below.
+A simple version of the architecture for the program can bee seen in the picture below.

 ![alt text](https://github.com/matnij-4/D0020E-Open-MCT/blob/main/images/architecture.png?raw=true)